epadam/Machine-Learning-Tutorial-Demo-Resources/Data_Analysis.md

 # Data Analysis

-In this section we talk about tricks and tips for data analysis with machine learning
+In this section we talk about tricks and tips for data analysis with machine learning.

 All the nodebooks in this section: